 Please ensure Selmar Institute of Education always has your current address.
 You must inform your trainer or other RTO representative of any changes to your personal details in writing.
 This will ensure that all communications can occur, and your certificate can be posted to your correct address at completion of your course.

 If you need to change your details, please use the form below:

-.Change of personal information form
+Change of personal information form

-3.3 Manage Your Finances

-3.3.1 Financial Hardship

-Should you be unable to pay your tuition fees on time, please discuss your situation with the Finance department directly.
-In extenuating circumstances re-negotiation of fees may be possible.

-To contact the Finance department please email accounts.receivable@selmar.edu.au

-3.4 Get Set up for Online Learning

-3.4.1 Textbooks and Learner Kit